Start with the Beginner Homestead Starter Checklist.

 Good first move

-If you are new, start with the checklist before the gear.
+If you are new, start with the planning tools before the gear.

-The best beginner resource is usually a clearer plan, not a bigger cart.
+The best beginner resource is usually a clearer first-season plan, not a bigger cart.
+Use the checklist or buy-first guide, then come back here with a narrower question.

 Go to Start Here